dsaunders88/ds-blog-11ty/src/posts/notes/building-myself-a-reading-tracker-part-3.md

 When looking at a URL for say, a video streaming site, you may have noticed some odd-looking text appended to the end of something like a category page, like this: "?category=series&genre=80s-action".
 These "search parameters" can actually store all sorts of useful data on a URL (as well as "track" their mutation in browser history), and can be manipulated and parsed by the `URLSearchParams` [web interface](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
 In Fresh, you have access to this interface _on the server_ 🤯.

+Another _huge_ benefit of URL search parameters is the inherent shareability they offer.
+Whatever page view you might be looking at with the parameters "?category=series&genre=80s-action" (hopefully some bad-ass Kurt Russell movies) you could send to someone else and they would see the _same thing_.
+This is what the web is all about—creating and referencing hypertext to build a more connected world.

 For my case, I want to use search parameters to filter my reading activity feed, using strings like "filter=currently-reading" and "sort=desc".
 Fresh makes this incredibly easy to do within a page component's "route handler"—really just a wrapper for an HTTP method, whose response can then be passed down to other components on the page.
 The handler for my home page (located in the project's `routes/index.tsx` file) does a few important things:

 - Makes an async request to the Airtable endpoint for the book data I want—in this case, all of the reading activity data, which includes dates read and information on books